futrime/lip/docs/en/tutorials/submit_your_tooth_to_lip_registry.md

 - The `homepage` field should be a valid URL with `http://` or `https://` prefix.
 - The `license` field should be a valid [SPDX license identifier](https://spdx.org/licenses/) (including deprecated ones).
 For private tooth, just left it blank.
 - The `repository` filed should be the project source code repository path without protocol prefix.
 Currently, we only accept repositories that are hosted on GitHub.
+- The `tags` field should be an array of strings.
+Each string should be a valid tag.
+The tag can only contain lowercase letters, numbers and hyphens [a-z0-9-].
+The tag should not start or end with a hyphen.
+The tag should not contain consecutive hyphens.

 You may want to display a README page on the registry website.
 You can create a Markdown file with the same name as the registry file in `readmes` directory.
 For example, you can create a `lip.md` file.
 The content of the file will be displayed on the registry website.